Parents Matter in the Workplace

 PwC research in 2014 showed a $2.30 average return on investment for every $1 invested in creating a mentally healthy workplace.
 A mental health condition could mean 45 hours of absenteeism and 150 hours of presenteeism per employee per year. ² It makes business sense to support new parents in the workplace in order to retain good staff.

-The Gidget Foundation can support individual workplace needs by:
+Gidget Foundation Australia can support individual workplace needs by:

 - Providing an Employee Assistance Program with specialised psychologists.
 Counselling can be arranged in person or via a video call.